 The Perdana University Graduate School of Medicine (PUGSOM) offers the first and only Graduate Entry Medical programme in Malaysia.
 This is a US-style curriculum and prepares the student to sit for the United States Medical Licensing Examination (USLME).

 The MD programme at PUGSOM has been developed to meet both Malaysian needs and international expectations.
-Various teaching-learning methods are utilised in achieving the learning outcomes of the programme, which include lectures, tutorials, small group discussion, team-based learning, research projects, clinical sessions with standardised/simulated patients, clinical sessions with real patients in clinic and in hospital settings.
+Various teaching-learning methods are utilised in achieving the learning outcomes of the programme, which include lectures, tutorials, small group discussion, team-based learning, research projects, clinical sessions with standardised/simulated patients, clinical sessions with real patients in hospital settings.

-Teaching-learning in the first two years of the four year MD programme at PUGSOM is targeted at students being provided with a strong footing in the basic medical sciences while being provided with early clinical exposure.
+Teaching-learning in the first two years of the four year MD programme is targeted at students being provided with a strong footing in the basic medical sciences while being provided with early clinical exposure.
 The final two years is carried out by a series of clinical clerkships in the various medical and surgical disciplines.
 Intersession courses are conducted throughout the four years of medical school.

 Our coursework utilises an online Moodle platform, which provides the student with our exclusive curriculum and direct access to our esteemed panel of lecturers, while delivering numerous exam and quiz questions, as well as offering each student a uniquely tailored step-by-step plan and exclusive test-taking strategies for their success.